tmandzak/CarND-Traffic-Sign-Classifier-Project/writeup_Mandzak.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/tmandzak/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

+New images found on the web and rescaled to 32x32 sizes are placed in [signs](https://github.com/tmandzak/CarND-Traffic-Sign-Classifier-Project/tree/master/signs) folder.
+Other images used in this writeup can be found in [examples](https://github.com/tmandzak/CarND-Traffic-Sign-Classifier-Project/tree/master/examples) folder.

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the code cell 3 of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used numpy to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
+* The size of validation set is 4410
-* The size of test set is ?
+* The size of training set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in code cells 5 - 10 of the IPython notebook.
+Method ```draw_signs``` (cell 5) is responsible for drawing a limited random subset of all signs, of a given class or a random class and was used to produce images below.

+This random set gives us general presentation of traffic sign images of various classes:

+![alt text][random50]

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]

+![alt text][image2]

 ###Design and Test a Model Architecture